buildbot/buildbot/master/docs/developer/rtype-step.rst

         The first is usually one word or phrase; the remainder are sized for one-line display.
     :attr urls: a list of URLs associated with this step.
     :type urls: list of dictionaries with keys `name` and `url`
+    :attr boolean hidden: true if the step should not be displayed

     This resource type describes a step in a build.
     Steps have unique IDs, but are most commonly accessed by name in the context of their containing builds.